pierre-rouleau/pel/doc/pel-manual.rst

 How to Install PEL
 ===================

-PEL is not yet available on a distribution repository like MELPA_ (Milkypostman's Emacs Lisp Package Archive).
+PEL is not yet available through MELPA_ (Milkypostman's Emacs Lisp Package Archive) or any Elpa-compatible Emacs package archive.
+It might be on day, although the nature of the PEL project might not be compatible with neither MELPA_ not ELPA_.

-Will it be?
-I don't know yet.
-I wonder if the nature of PEL's project corresponds to what is accepted on MELPA.
+Therefore semi-automated installation instruction are detailed in the following sections.

-PEL synthesizes information from various sources and integrates several packages.
+Essentially you need to:
-I will provide a MELPA recipe later and will see if the project gets accepted.
+- clone the PEL Git depot on your computer, add some basic information to your Emacs initialization file and then use the provided Makefile_ to

 In the mean time, the easiest way to install PEL on one or several computers is to create your own local Elpa-compatible package archive, include PEL inside that